-(A) The Ohio department of job and family services (ODJFS) issues funding to counties to support the implementation of permanency roundtables in state fiscal years (SFY) 2014 and 2015.
-The permanency roundtable model is a structured professional case consultation developed by casey family programs to improve permanency outcomes for youth in the custody of a public children services agency (PCSA).
+(A) The Ohio department of job and family services (ODJFS) issues funding to counties to support the implementation of the permanency roundtable (PRT) model.
+The PRT model is a structured professional case consultation developed by casey family programs to improve permanency outcomes for youth in the custody of a public children services agency (PCSA).

 (C) These funds consist of one hundred per cent state funds.
 ODJFS will notify counties if additional funding becomes available.